AV2AV: Direct Audio-Visual Speech to Audio-Visual Speech Translation with Unified Audio-Visual Speech Representation: Experiment

 \subsubsection{Comparisons with Cascaded Approaches}

-Table~\ref{table:2} shows the BLEU score of different systems for different language pairs.
+Table~\ref{table:1} shows the BLEU score of different systems for different language pairs.
 The analysis of results is as follows.

 \textbf{(A2, A4 vs. A8)} By comparing the methods that can perform AV2AV, the proposed method (A8) shows comparable results with the text-based translation systems trained on 7.5B parallel data (A2, A4), even though it is trained without using any text supervision.
-This demonstrates that AV speech units encompass sufficient linguistic content, allowing the training of a multilingual AV2AV translation model solely using the discretized AV speech units.
+This demonstrates that AV speech units encompass sufficient linguistic content, allowing the training of a multilingual AV2AV translation model solely using the discretized AV speech units\footnote{Moreover, the proposed method has a faster inference time.
+On average, the proposed AV2AV required 1.36s, whereas the cascaded system (A2) took 2.42s to process 2.03s video (\ie, audio-visual).}.

 \textbf{(A1, A2 vs. A3, A4 vs. A5 vs. A6, A8)} We can find that by reducing the cascading stages and shortening the processing time, the BLEU scores become slightly worse overall.
 This result is attributed to the powerful performance of each advanced subsystem, which benefits from a large-scale dataset.
 However, we can clearly find that the proposed direct multimodal speech-to-speech translation systems are comparable with the cascaded systems with just a single model.
 Specifically, the proposed method achieves better performance than the 3-stage cascaded systems (A3, A4) in the X-to-En translation direction.
 Please note that A1, A2, A3, and A4 use one model for X-to-En and 4 different models to perform En-to-X translation, while the proposed method uses just a single trained model to perform all 8 translation directions in the table.
 Another important thing is that A5 and the proposed systems are textless so that they can be utilized for the languages that have no writing systems \cite{lee2021textless}, while A1, A2, A3, and A4 cannot be applied to such languages as they rely on text modalities.